BEng (Hons) Mechanical Engineering and Energy Engineering

 - Int.
 Baccalaureate 34 points (including Mathematics and Physics at Higher Level 6)

-- HND AA in graded units (in relevant HND, Eng Mathematics 3 and Eng Mathematics 4)
+- HND AA in graded unit (Must be relevant subject including Engineering Maths 1, 2, 3 and 4)

 - For all years, applications are welcomed from holders of non-school qualifications, mature candidates and overseas students.